copsTvFan/cops-episode-guide/guide.md

   the female for giving him the wrong directions.
 When told he is accountable for the open container regardless of who was drinking, he becomes more upset and states that it is his wish to see the female go to jail, too.
-- Brevard County FL Sheriff's Office -- Deputy Jimmy Adams responds to a call received of a vehicle that is driving erratically.
+- Brevard County, FL, Sheriff's Office -- Deputy Jimmy Adams responds to a call received of a vehicle that is driving erratically.
 When Deputy Adams attempts to make contact with the driver, he is non-compliant -- talking on the cell phone, putting his coat on and reaching under the seat.
 The man eventually